 We are often a partner in EU projects, normally as an evaluator or publication coordinator, and regularly participate in events organised with festivals, cultural centres and other networks.
 Since 2010 On the Move has received ongoing support from the French Ministry of Culture.

-On the Move’s network counts some 45 organisations – from national funders, to info points, to centres for creation.
+On the Move was created as a website by IETM - International network for contemporary performing arts in 2002, became an independent association (Belgium asbl) in 2005, and was then structured as a network in 2009.
+Today, On the Move’s network counts some 45 organisations – from national funders, to other networks and info points, to centres for creation.
 Joined by a small number of individual members, they share a commitment to promoting cultural mobility in all its forms while striving for a fairer sector.
 The network meets once a year for its annual meeting, but collaborates on projects and activities all year round.

 The network has a handful of working groups which focus on specific topics.
 Currently these are the Mobility Information Points group, the Enforced Mobility group, and the Mobility Funders group.